 What is Toshiake Udon?

-According to the article “年明けうどん” on the Wikipedia, eating Udon noodles in the beginning of the year was suggested by the Sanuki Udon Promotion Association established in 2008 in Kagawa Prefecture.
+eating udon noodles at the beginning of the year was suggested by Sanuki Udon Promotion Association, established in 2008 in Kagawa Prefecture.

 It is a kind of festival food created to address the decrease in domestic consumption of udon noodles.

-Finally, here is the definition of Toshiake Udon by the Sanuki Udon Promotion Association.
+Lastly, here is the definition of Toshiake Udon by the Sanuki Udon Promotion Association.